clojurists-together/clojuriststogether.org/content/news/2023/Long Term 2023 Project Reports May June Updates.md

 ### On a personal note…
 I mentioned in the previous update that my mother was in hospital and I want to thank everyone who reached out to me with kind words and support.
 She came home and was doing well for a while but then she had another fall and she's back in hospital as I write this, this time with severe anemia on top of her other issues.
 She's had a blood transfusion and seems to be doing better but we don't know when she'll be home.
 It's times like these when I really do feel the five and a half thousand miles between us...<br>

- tags ["clojure" "clojure-doc.org" "honeysql" "clojure-clr" "jdbc" "open source" "community" "clojurists together"]}<br>
+ {:tags ["clojure" "clojure-doc.org" "honeysql" "clojure-clr" "jdbc" "open source" "community" "clojurists together"]}<br>

 ---